 Paula joined Recovery Lighthouse as Centre Manager from UKAT’s Sanctuary Lodge.
 She spent many years working within a commercial environment as a manager of office processes, people and recruitment.
-She has been working within drug and alcohol services for five years, for private treatment centers and one of UK’s largest charity-funded community services.
+She has been working within drug and alcohol services for five years, for private treatment centres and one of UK’s largest charity-funded community services.

-Paula is very passionate about supporting and empowering addicts to enable them to help themselves, to be part of an education around addiction, the emotional processes and underlying issues associated with this.
+Paula is very passionate about supporting and empowering addicts to enable them to help themselves, to be part of education around addiction, the emotional processes and underlying issues associated with this.

 Paula is a skilled mindfulness and meditation practitioner, as a participant and meditation leader, practices yoga on a regular basis and is a qualified auricular acupuncturist.
 This encompasses a holistic approach to her physical, mental and emotional well-being.

 “I decided the time was right to integrate the skills I had acquired in the business sector to the values I live by in my personal life, the 12 Step Programme has empowered me to grow emotionally and spiritually, and it is a humbling experience to witness individuals follow the same path.

 I am proud to be part of Recovery Lighthouse and the UKAT approach to addiction treatment”.

 Joana Pancada has been working as a person-centred Counsellor for over a decade allowing her to develop her understanding of co-dependency and relationships dynamics as well as organising numerous workshops in how to become more genuine and relate to others honestly and sincerely.

 Joana holds a Master’s Degree in Psychotherapy research, specialising in experiential focusing, philosophical studies in the internal process of change and creation of meaning.

 The importance of honesty and what that really means has underlined all of her work.